Experiencing An NFL Draft Party With The NY Jets

 Photo: Sonny Esposito Copyright © 2015.

-A view of the Motocross set up at MetLife Stadium at the 2017 NFL Draft Party
+Motocross setup at MetLife Stadium during the NFL Draft Party

 NFL Draft Party at the Toyota Club MetLife Stadium